vithaluntold/accute1/PRODUCT_FEATURES.md

 ## Executive Summary

 **Accute** is the world's first AI-native accounting workflow automation platform.
+Unlike legacy competitors (TaxDome, Karbon, Canopy) that have forms, workflows, and inbox features that require **manual operation**, Accute has specialized AI agents (Cadence, Forma, Echo, Scribe, Parity, Relay) that **AUTOMATE** these features.

+**The Key Differentiator:**
+- ❌ TaxDome has organizers → ✅ Accute has **Forms** + **Forma agent** that intelligently creates and populates them
+- ❌ TaxDome has pipelines → ✅ Accute has **Workflows** + **Cadence agent** that automates execution
+- ❌ TaxDome has inbox integration → ✅ Accute has **Email integration** + **Relay agent** that automates communication
+- ❌ Competitors have manual features → ✅ Accute has **Roundtable orchestration** (2 years ahead) that coordinates multiple agents

-Unlike legacy competitors that added AI as an afterthought, Accute was architected from day one with artificial intelligence as its foundation, enabling unprecedented automation capabilities and intelligent decision-making that fundamentally transforms how accounting firms operate.
+Accute was architected from day one with artificial intelligence as its foundation, enabling unprecedented automation capabilities and intelligent decision-making that fundamentally transforms how accounting firms operate.

 ---